flatiron/director/README.md

 <a name="adhoc-routing"></a>
 ## Adhoc Routing

 When developing large client-side or server-side applications it is not always possible to define routes in one location.
 Usually individual decoupled components register their own routes with the application router.
-We refer to this as _Adhoc Routing._ Lets take a look at the API `sugarskull` exposes for adhoc routing:
+We refer to this as _Adhoc Routing._ Lets take a look at the API `director` exposes for adhoc routing:

 **Client-side Routing**